kebaldwi/DNAC-TEMPLATES/LABS/LAB10-Wireless-Automation/preparation.md

    ![json](./images/DNS-DHCP.png?raw=true "Import JSON")

 ## Lab Section 3 - DNA Center Design Preparation
 We will now prepare DNA Center and onboard the devices in preparation for use in the lab.
-The reasons for the configurations made here are detailed heavily in previous Labs within th***** titledWhile we could deploy more extensive settings for deployment, we will limit the configuration to the minimum necessary to perform this step, building off the completed tasks in labs one, [PnP Preparation](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB1-PNP-PREP/) and two, [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/).
+The reasons for the configurations made here are detailed heavily in previous Labs within the series.
+While we could deploy more extensive settings for deployment, we will limit the configuration to the minimum necessary to create a working lab in which to facilitate wireless automation.

-Should you desire to deploy rapidly and build the lab faster then use the following approach:

 ### Step 1 - ***Import Postman Collection***
-1. Download and import the collection within the ***Postman*** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB8-Dynamic-Automation/postman/DCLOUD_DNACTemplatesLab_Workflow.postman_collection.json">⬇︎DCLOUD_DNACTemplateLab_Workflow.postman_collection.json⬇︎</a> file.
+1. Download and import the collection within the ***Postman*** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB10-Wireless-Automation/postman/DCLOUD_DNACTemplatesLab_Workflow.postman_collection.json">⬇︎DCLOUD_DNACTemplateLab_Workflow.postman_collection.json⬇︎</a> file.
 2. Extract the file to the desktop using **Winrar** to expand them
 3. Open the **postman** application from the desktop.
 Once the application is open select *Collections* then click the *Import* link.
 ![json](./images/Postman-Pre-Collection-Import.png?raw=true "Import JSON")